freeCodeCamp/freeCodeCamp/README.md

 [![Open Source Helpers](https://www.codetriage.com/freecodecamp/freecodecamp/badges/users.svg)](https://www.codetriage.com/freecodecamp/freecodecamp)
 [![Setup Automated](https://img.shields.io/badge/setup-automated-blue?logo=gitpod)](https://gitpod.io/from-referrer/)

-## Welcome to freeCodeCamp.org's open source codebase and curriculum!
+## Welcome to freeCodeCamp.org's open source codebase and curriculum

 [freeCodeCamp.org](https://www.freecodecamp.org) is a friendly community where you can learn to code for free.
 It is run by a [donor-supported 501(c)(3) nonprofit](https://donate.freecodecamp.org) with the goal of helping millions of busy adults transition into tech.
 Our community has already helped more than 10,000 people get their first developer job.